IBM/generate-insights-from-multiple-data-sources/Wiki.md

 * [Data Aggregation](https://en.wikipedia.org/wiki/Data_aggregation): Data aggregation is the compiling of information from databases with intent to prepare combined datasets for data processing.

-* [Data Visulaization](https://en.wikipedia.org/wiki/Data_visualization): Data Visulaization is the representation of information in the form of a chart, diagram, picture, etc.
+* [Data Visualization](https://en.wikipedia.org/wiki/Data_visualization): Data Visualization is the representation of information in the form of a chart, diagram, picture, etc.

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)): An open-source interpreted high-level programming language for general-purpose programming.